huaize2020/awesome-nodejs/README-en.md

 - [storyboard](https://github.com/guigrpa/storyboard) - A library, plus a Chrome DevTools extension.
 - [cabin](https://github.com/cabinjs/cabin) - Best JavaScript and Node.js logging service and logging npm package.
 - [fancy-log](https://github.com/gulpjs/fancy-log) - Log things, prefixed with a timestamp.
+- [caterpillar](https://github.com/bevry/caterpillar) - Caterpillar is the ultimate logging system for Deno, Node.js, and Web Browsers.
+Log levels are implemented to the RFC standard.
+Log entries can be filtered and piped to various streams, including coloured output to the terminal, the browser's console, and debug files.
+You can even write your own transforms.
-- [captains-log](https://www.npmjs.com/package/captains-log) - Lightweight logger with a simple pass-through configuration for use with fancier logging librarie.
+- [captains-log](https://github.com/balderdashy/captains-log) - Lightweight logger with a simple pass-through configuration for use with fancier logging librarie.

 ### Process management